Azure/AzureML-Containers/README.md

 | cudnn | - | - | 7.4/7.5 | 7.4/7.5 |
 | nccl | - | - | 2.4 | 2.4 |

 The CPU images are built from ubuntu16.04.
 The GPU images for cuda9 are built from nvidia/cuda:9.0-cudnn7-devel-ubuntu16.04.
-The GPUimages for cuda10 are built from nvidia/cuda:10.0-cudnn7-devel-ubuntu16.04.
+The GPU images for cuda10 are built from nvidia/cuda:10.0-cudnn7-devel-ubuntu16.04.

 <a name="getdocker"></a>
 ### How to get Azure ML Docker Containers